Skip to main content

 3. Click Next.

-4. Under Attribute Statements, create a field name userName, and and set the corresponding value for the userName.
+4. Under Attribute Statements, create a field named userName and set the corresponding value for the username.

 Example: